madman-bob/Homestuck-POV-Cam/README.md

    where the various IDs are indices into the appropriate arrays.
- * Each page of `NextPages` is a tuple of the format `NextPage = [PageNumber, Index, Caption]`, where `PageNumber` is the number of the next page, `Index` is the index of (put better words here), and `Caption` (if it exists) is the text that appears on hover-over.
+ * Each page of `NextPages` is a tuple of the format `NextPage = [PageNumber, Index, Caption]`, where `PageNumber` is the number of the next page, `Index` is the index of that persons position in the links on that page, and `Caption` (if it exists) is the text that appears on hover-over.